Cisco-Talos/clamav-documentation/src/appendix/CvdPrivateMirror.md

 - An internet connection with DNS enabled.
 - It should work fine on Linux/Unix and on Windows.

-**IMPORTANT**: Please do NOT use [cvdupdate](https://github.com/icahsnyder/cvdupdate) if you don't need to host a private atabase mirror.
-Freshclam is far more efficient, even for a small luster of installs, because it will update with CDIFF patches fter the initial database downloads.
+**IMPORTANT**: Please do NOT use [cvdupdate](https://github.com/icahsnyder/cvdupdate) if you don't need to host a private database mirror.
+FreshClam is far more efficient, even for a small cluster of installs, because it will update with CDIFF patches after the initial database downloads.

 You can easily install `cvdupdate` Python3's Pip package manager:

 `pip3 install cvdupdate`

-(optional) Once installed, you may wish to configure where the atabases are stored:
+(optional) Once installed, you may wish to configure where the databases are stored:

 `cvd config set --dbdir <your www path>`

-Now run this as often as you need, or at least once a day to ownload/update the databases:
+Now run this as often as you need, or at least once a day to download/update the databases:

 `cvd update`

-If you didn't set a custom database path, the databases will be tored in `~/.cvdupdate/database`
+If you didn't set a custom database path, the databases will be stored in `~/.cvdupdate/database`

 You can use `--help` with any `cvd` command to learn more.
 For ore detailed instructions, or to report issues, please visit: https://github.com/micahsnyder/cvdupdate](https://github.com/icahsnyder/cvdupdate)

-Once you have the database files, host them with your favorite ebserver, or use the `cvd serve` test-webserver (not intended for roduction).
+Once you have the database files, host them with your favorite webserver, or use the `cvd serve` test-webserver (not intended for production).

-Set up your Freshclam clients' `freshclam.conf` config file to oint to:
+Set up your FreshClam clients' `freshclam.conf` config file to point to:

 `DatabaseMirror http://machine1.mylan`

 You may wish to set up a proxy to enable HTTPS.
 If you do, use:

 `DatabaseMirror https://machine1.mylan`